pettod/charuco-corner-detection/README.md

 ## Dependencies

 These scripts have been tested in Manjaro 18.0.4 and in Windows 10.
-In order to run python scripts through Matlab, you must have Python 3.6 installed.
+In order to run Python scripts through Matlab, you must have Python 3.6 installed.
 If Matlab support is not needed, the python scripts should work with Python 3.7 as well.
 All the scripts use OpenCV contrib modules which must be installed, see ```requirements.txt```.

 ## Installation